Parlement jeunesse du Québec: Legislative menu

 For each edition of the parliamentary simulation, four bills are written, presented and defended by their fictive minister.
 As in the real legislative framework, a shadow minister of the official opposition has the responsibility of passing criticism on the project as well as offering alternative policies.
 All members of the parliamentary simulation are assigned, based on their preferences, to a commission that will examine more closely one of the four debated pieces of legislation.
 Members of parliamentary commissions can propose amendments to the bill, in accordance with the governing "principle" of the latter.
 Accordingly, they have to conduct research on their particular topic and read the provided documentation beforehand to properly fulfill their role.
 In addition to the four bills presented by the ministers, four members of the opposition have the opportunity to present a motion, consisting in a short proposition of approximately 3 paragraphs addressing a limited and accessible issue and giving way to a 30 minutes debate.

 Language

-The main language of the simulation is French, as all the written documentation is published in French and mostly all of the interventions are made in French during the debates.
+The main language of the simulation is French, as all the written documentation is published in French and most of the interventions are made in French during the debates.
 However, following the same rule that applies at the National Assembly of Quebec, all participants are free to express their point of view in the idiom of their choice, even though no translation services are provided.